 Movie fans might be surprised that besides being a former pro football player, 1970s blaxploitation film icon, and all-around b-movie legend, Fred Williamson has 21 producing and directing credits to his name as of this writing (sometimes it’s the same movie, sometimes it’s not).
 The movies in his producing and directing lists aren’t all that good, but his presence alone raises the cachet.

 Williamson directed, produced, and starred in Down ’n Dirty, from a screenplay by Aubrey K. Rattan.
 It’s a throwback movie.
 Despite being released in 2000, the script could easily have been used for a film in the 1970s.
 The only things that would be anachronistic are the cars, fashions, and the use of cellphones.
 Other than that, the film fits right in with a decades-old model.

-Williamson stars as police detective Dakota Smith.
+Williamson stars as police detective Dakota Smith, reprising the character he played in Night Vision, from 1997.
 He’s the last honest man left on the force, and after his partner is murdered, Smith goes on a tear, discovering that the department is rife with corruption.
 He takes it upon himself to bring all those involved — cop and criminal — to justice, and he does so with a big gun.
 No kidding.
 In a nod to Dirty Harry, Williamson spouts this bit of tortured dialogue:

 “You know what kind of gun I carry?
 A Desert Eagle.
 The most powerful handgun made in Israel.”

 Interesting.
 I wonder what the most powerful handgun made in Mongolia is.
 Or Brunei.
 Anyway…

 Smith goes on his hunt, aided by investigative photographer Nick Gleem (Randy J. Goodwin).